Biplane fighter aces

 In August he was promoted to Major.

-On 18 September, three Gladiators of 1 SAAF Squadron were patrolling in the Kassala area between 14:50 and 17:15 when two CR.42s climbed up to challenge them.
-The South Africans got in first, Major van Schalkwyk claiming one and Second Lieutenants John Coetzer and John Hewitson (N5852) claiming a second shared; one CR.42 was seen to spin and crash while the other was chased to its airfield at Tessenei, where it was reported to have crash-landed.
+At 14:50 18 September, three Gladiators of 1 SAAF Squadron took off from ‘Azaza, to patrol in the Càssala area.
+Two CR.42s climbed up to challenge them around 16:00.
+The South Africans got in first, Major van Schalkwyk claiming one and 2nd Lieutenants John Coetzer and John Hewitson (N5852) claiming a second shared; one CR.42 was seen to spin and crash while the other was chased to its airfield at Tessenei, where it was reported to have crash-landed.

 On 20 September Major van Schalkwyk with Second Lieutenants Leonard le Clues Theron and Andrew Duncan strafed Tessenei airfield.
 A Ca.133 was reported damaged on the ground.